sharynjs/sharyn/packages/webpack-config/README.md

 npx install-peerdeps -d -Y @sharyn/webpack-config
 ```

+If you are using `@sharyn/cli`, the config file will be used automatically.

-Create a `webpack.config.js` at the root of your project containing:
+If not, create a `webpack.config.js` at the root of your project containing:

 ```js
 module.exports = require('@sharyn/webpack-config')